 Management continues to record changes in the intrinsic value of the SARs in 2020 up to the date on which the Company is considered to have become a public entity.
 Management will record the change in accounting policy based on the application of ASC 718.
 The Company will record any incremental increase in fair value of the Converted SARs resulting from the modification as compensation expense at the time of the exchange, which is contingent upon the occurrence of the Offering.
 Upon modification, the Converted SARs will no longer be recorded as a liability under ASC 718 and the accumulated liability balance will be reclassified to stockholders equity.
 The unvested portion of the Converted SAR liability at the Offering date will be amortized over the remaining service period of the Converted SARs as compensation expense.
-At the Offering price of \$19.00 management estimates the fair value of the Converted SARs at the Offering date to be approximately \$197,000 (unaudited), of which approximately \$153,000 (unaudited) will be vested.
-At this value, management would record estimated additional compensation expense of approximately \$98,000 (unaudited) for vested Converted SARs from April 1 to the Offering date, including the impact of the change in accounting.
-The remaining approximate \$44,000 (unaudited) of unvested Converted SAR liability will be recognized as compensation expense over the remaining service period through 2025, including the impact of the change in accounting.
+Assuming an Offering price of \$15.00 (the midpoint of the range reflected on the cover of the prospectus), management estimates the fair value of the Converted SARs at the Offering date to be approximately \$150,000 (unaudited), of which approximately \$118,000 (unaudited) will be vested.
+At this value, management would record estimated additional compensation expense of approximately \$63,000 (unaudited) for vested Converted SARs from April 1 to the Offering date, including the impact of the change in accounting.
+The remaining approximate \$32,000 (unaudited) of unvested Converted SAR liability will be recognized as compensation expense over the remaining service period through 2025, including the impact of the change in accounting.